 5. How far can rock movements spread?

 Various mechanical approaches can be used to estimate the propagation distance of rock movements.
-The first is based on the energy angle, which quantifies the loss of energy during the propagation of motion (Figure 6).
+The first is based on the energy angle, which quantifies the loss of energy during the propagation of landslide (Figure 6).
 When the moving mass stops, its potential energy is lower than before the movement; in a slope profile, the stopping point can be obtained by drawing a line (energy line) from the starting area of the movement and with an inclination equal to the energy angle.
 In three dimensions, the stopping point belongs to the intersection of the topographic surface with a cone whose vertex is the starting area.
 For movements of several hundred hm3, the energy angle can be less than 10°.
 This is the case with the Granier landslide, which spread up to 8 km from its starting area.
 For block falls, the energy angle is about 40°, but it can drop below 30° for the furthest blocks.

 The energy dissipated is mainly due to rebounds, which are not perfectly elastic, the fragmentation of blocks, the emission of seismic waves and possibly the destruction of trees.

-In the case of rock falls, a second approach consists in calculating, using adapted software, the trajectories of the boulders that fall, bounce or roll on the slope.
+In the case of rock falls, a second approach consists in calculating, using adapted software, the trajectories of the blocks that fall, bounce or roll on the slope.
 While the calculation of air trajectories is not a problem, rebound modelling is more difficult.
 This is done using energy restitution coefficients, which represent the proportion of the initial energy that is conserved after the bounce on the slope or after the impact with another block.
 In addition, the observation of the blocks deposited on a slope provides valuable information on the possible extension of the phenomenon, as well as on its frequency.
 However, this observation may be biased because blocks may have been moved or exploited in recent centuries.

 Figure 7 shows the simulation, performed with Rockyfor3D software, of a landslide that occurred on Mont Saint-Eynard, near Grenoble.

-Passive parries are also very diverse:
+Passive protections are also very diverse:

 - the diverters are also embankments; installed on the slope, they divert the flow of the elements towards a space without stakes;